FlexMeasures/flexmeasures/Readme.md

 and the proposed changes are printed for you to review.

-With `git ls-files -m | grep ".py" | xargs black` you can apply the formatting, and make them part of your next commit.
+With `git ls-files -m | grep ".py" | xargs black` you can apply the formatting, and make them part of your next commit (`git ls-files` cannot list added files, so they need to be black-formatted separately).

 ### Hint: Notebooks